bryanthowell-tableau/tableau_tools/README.md

 tableau_documents implements some features that go beyond the Tableau REST API, but are extremely useful when dealing with a large number of workbooks or datasources, particularly for multi-tenented Sites.
 These methods actually allow unsupported changes to the Tableau workbook or datasource XML.
 If something breaks with them, blame the author of the library and not Tableau Support, who won't help you with them.

 ### 2.1 Document classes
-The tableau_documents library is a hierarchical set of classes which model Tableau's files and the data structures within them.
+The tableau_documents library is a hierarchical set of classes which model Tablea's files and the data structures within them.
 The model looks slightly different whether a workbook or a datasource, because workbooks can embed multiple datasources:

 Datasource: